GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

   Notifications Triggers will fire completely independent from Chrome.
 {% endAside %}

-### Canceling a previously scheduled notification
+### Canceling a scheduled notification

-To cancel previously scheduled notifications, first request a list of all notifications that match a certain tag through `ServiceWorkerRegistration.getNotifications()`.
+To cancel scheduled notifications, first request a list of all notifications that match a certain tag through `ServiceWorkerRegistration.getNotifications()`.
 Note that you need to pass the `includeTriggered` flag for scheduled notifications to be included in the list.